2009–10 Lega Basket Serie A: Participating teams

 The newcomers, compared to 2008–09 Serie A, were Cimberio Varese, returning to Serie A after one season in LegADue, and Vanoli Cremona, created by unification of Vanoli Soresina (promoted to Serie A through playoff) with Juvi Basket Cremona (that ceded the title of Serie A Dilettanti to Basket Brescia Leonessa).
-Another change was reallocation of NSB Napoli to PalaBarbuto in Napoli.
+Another change was reallocation of NSB Napoli to PalaBarbuto in Naples.
 On 13 April NSB Napoli was excluded from the league.
 Results of matches already played against the team were discarded.